mejibyte/iPhone-Example-Client/README.markdown

   For <u>Callback URL</u> you will most likely want to use a custom URL scheme.
 This should be something unique, for example a dasherized version of your application's name (ie. my-app://callback).

     **Note**: Do not use gowalla://, as this is already reserved by Gowalla for iPhone and iPad, and will cause conflicts.
-- Once you've submitted your form and gotten your API credentials, open up <tt>GowallaAPIKeys.h</tt>.
+- Once you've submitted your form and gotten your API credentials, open up `GowallaAPIKeys.h`.
 Replace all of the API constants with your own values.
-- Next, open up <tt>Info.plist</tt>.
+- Next, open up `Info.plist`.
 Under "URL types > Item 0" change the identifier and scheme to match your callback URI.
 - All done!
 If there's an existing copy of the app in the simulator, you should delete it to reset your application credentials.

 ## Libraries